Aviation Safety Officer Course

 Attention all aviation companies

-An Aviation Safety Officer course is planned in July 2017.
-This two-day course will be held in:
+Aviation Safety Officer courses are planned in July and September 2017.
+These two-day courses will be held in:

 An Aviation Safety Officer runs the safety programme in an organisation.
 Your organisation should have a properly administered and active safety programme.